ferebee/HIP/mobile-emissions-cessation.md

 - It aligns with the broader Helium ecosystem's direction as set by HIP 138.
 - It secures additional value for the MOBILE network through HNT allocation.
 - It simplifies the reward structure, making it more attractive for network growth.

+## Success Metrics

+Successful if MOBILE emissions cease before the implementation of HIP 138